-- A. A substantial internship in writing - B. A substantial senior writing portfolio: a collection of finished short stories, novel chapters, nonfiction pieces, or poetry totaling approximately 40 pages Successful completion of an internship and a portfolio require preparation and planning.
+A. A substantial internship in writing B. A substantial senior writing portfolio: a collection of finished short stories, novel chapters, nonfiction pieces, or poetry totaling approximately 40 pages Successful completion of an internship and a portfolio require preparation and planning.
 Please see the Director of the Undergraduate Writing Program for detailed guidelines for senior writing portfolios and internships.
-(See also English/Creative Writing Major within the English Department, section 3,2.05,2.3) 3.2.23.3 Minor in Creative Writing The Creative Writing Minor permits students with a strong interest in writing to combine this interest with study in other fields.
+(See also English/Creative Writing Major within the English Department, section 3.2.07.2.3) 3.2.26.3 Minor in Creative Writing The Creative Writing Minor permits students with a strong interest in writing to combine this interest with study in other fields.
 The minor gives the student an opportunity to write extensively in a variety of genres and to pursue an independent writing project.
 Grades: Students must pass courses with a grade of C or better to count toward fulfillment of the minor.
 Total Credit Hours: Students must earn a minimum of 22 credit hours in writing and English to fulfill the major requirements.
 I. Course Requirements:

-A. The following course:

-WRI 140 Creative Writing: Introduction B. The following course:

-WRI 230 Modern English Grammar

-C. Two courses from the following:

-WRI 210 Creative Writing: Playwriting

-WRI 211 Creative Writing: Poetry

-WRI 212 Creative Writing: Fiction

-WRI 213 Creative Writing: Creative Nonfiction

-WRI 320 Environmental Journalism

-D. One course from the following:

-ENG 151 Introduction to Fiction

-ENG 155 Introduction to Reading Poetry

-ENG 265-268 The Novel

-ENG 330 Linguistics and History of the English Language: An Introduction and Survey

-E. One other four-credit writing-intensive course including any other Creative Writing, Writing Special Topics, or College Composition II course in any department.

-II.
+A. The following course: WRI 140 Creative Writing: Introduction B. The following course: WRI 230 Modern English Grammar C. Two courses from the following: WRI 210 Creative Writing: Playwriting WRI 211 Creative Writing: Poetry WRI 212 Creative Writing: Fiction WRI 213 Creative Writing: Creative Nonfiction WRI 320 Environmental Writing D. One course from the following: ENG 140 Introduction to Reading and Writing about Literature and Culture ENG 151 Introduction to Fiction ENG 155 Introduction to Reading Poetry ENG 210 Autobiography and Biography: Selves and Others ENG 251 Introduction to Modern Theatre ENG 265-268 The Novel ENG 330 Linguistics and History of the English Language: An Introduction and Survey WRI 301 Reading Genre and Form Other courses in ENG, WRI, or LAN with appropriate focus and approval of the Director - E. One other four-credit writing-intensive creative writing course. - II.
 Additional Requirements: